nigelhorne/gedcom/README.md

 You can produce a map of locations of all Smiths in your tree with
 	gedcom -xsh Smith gedcom-file-ged > smith.csv
 	Upload the csv file to Google Drive
-	Visit google.com/maps, on the 3 horizontal lines choose map, then maps Click 'create map', choose "Location" as the position column and "People" as the title column
+	Visit google.com/maps, on the 3 horizontal lines choose 'your places', then 'maps''
+	Click 'create map', choose "Location" as the position column and "People" as the title column